David Edelson, MD, says that even lean, fit athletes can develop insulin resistance but there are ways to help prevent it.

 Additionally, there are other measures that the trim athletic individual with insulin resistance can take.

-According to Kristine Gedroic, MD, who specializes in integrative medicine in Morristown, NJ, and whom I interviewed for this article, diet should be re-evaluated, even though the patient may think he or she has a very healthful regimen.
+According to Kristine Gedroic, MD, who specializes in integrative medicine in Morristown, NJ, diet should be re-evaluated, even though the patient may think he or she has a very healthful regimen.

 “Sugar substitutes must also be removed from the diet (though Stevia, which is natural, is acceptable), along with chewing gum, which can activate digestive function artificially.